Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/data-science-workflow/index.md

     management](docs/data-management/index.md) for more details.
 4. Analyze
     - Analyze the processed data to discover insights.
 Not every dataset we handle will require analysis.
 See [Bioinformatic workflows](docs/bioinformatic-workflows/index.md) for specific types of analyses.

-# Data analysis workflow
+5. Publish
+    - If analyses are to be published on, the raw data, processing workflows, and analysis code need to be made accessible.

-While processing follows a more formulaic transformation of data from one state to another, analysis is a lot more fluid and poorly defined.
-The types of analyses will depend on the project goals.
-There are general principles that apply to all analyses: namely that they are **accessible**, **reproducible**, and **open**.
+While specifics of implementation will vary, there are general principles that apply to all data science workflows: namely that they are **accessible**, **reproducible**, and **open**.
+See other pages in this topic for more dicussion on best practices in data science.